-- the purpose of the project; - alternative means of carrying out the project that are technically and economically feasible and the environmental effects of any such alternative means; - the environmental effects of the project, including the environmental effects of malfunctions or accidents that may occur in connection with the project and any cumulative environmental effects that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - the significance of the effects referred to above;
+- the purpose of the project; - alternative means of carrying out the project that are technically and economically feasible and the environmental effects of any such alternative means; - the environmental effects of the project, including the environmental effects of malfunctions or accidents that may occur in connection with the project and any cumulative environmental effects that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - the significance of the effects referred to above; - the capacity of renewable resources that are likely to be significantly affected by the project to meet the needs of the present and those of the future; - the observations of the public and Aboriginal communities received during the

-4 Following the alternative means analysis, the scope of the project could also include related projects not described in the project description received from the proponent, particularly in regard to ore processing and transport.
+&lt;sup>4 Following the alternative means analysis, the scope of the project could also include related projects not described in the project description received from the proponent, particularly in regard to ore and concentrate transport.

-- the capacity of renewable resources that are likely to be significantly affected by the project to meet the needs of the present and those of the future; - the observations of the public and Aboriginal communities received during the environmental assessment; - measures that are technically and economically feasible and that would mitigate any significant adverse environmental effects of the project; and - the development of a follow-up program in respect of the project and its requirements.
+- environmental assessment; - measures that are technically and economically feasible and that would mitigate any significant adverse environmental effects of the project; and - the development of a follow-up program in respect of the project and its requirements.